WMXZ-EU/MTP_t4/README.md

 both Serialemu and true Serial may be used- True Serial port is, however, showing up as Everything in Com port.
 This is a workaround to get Serial working.

+Tested on T4.1 up to 450 MHz CPU speed

 ## Reset of Session
 Modification of disk content (directories and Files) by Teensy is only be visible on PC when done before mounting the MTP device.
 To refresh disk content it is necessary to unmount and remount Teensy MTP device.
 On Windows this can be done by using device manager and disable and reanable Teensy (found under portable Device).
 On Linux this is done with standard muount/unmount commands.